sensu/sensu-docs/content/sensu-go/5.21/operations/control-access/create-read-only-user.md

 ---
-title: "Create a read-only user with RBAC"
+title: "Create a read-only user with role-based access control (RBAC)"
 linkTitle: "Create a Read-only User"
 description: "Role-based access control (RBAC) allows you to exercise fine-grained control over how Sensu users interact with Sensu resources.
 Use RBAC rules to achieve multitenancy so different projects and teams can share a Sensu instance.
 Read this guide to create users with Sensu RBAC."
 weight: 40